 Covenant College's Thin Film Growth and Characterization Lab for Undergraduates

 On this page you can keep up with the progress for the Physics Department's lab for undergraduate research.
 This facility was made possible by a grant from the Division of Materials Research at the National Science Foundation, under the Major Research Instrumentation program.
 In addition, the Sanderson Fund from Covenant College helped with the purchase of several components of the lab.
-Covenant College has also made possible the purchase of the 0.4 T magnet, as well as providing support for student workers for the past 3 summers.
+Covenant College has also made possible the purchase of the 0.4 T magnet, as well as providing support for student workers for 4 summers.
 The Principal Investigator is Prof. Phillip Broussard.

 Due to budget constraints, I will be unable to work with a student in Summer 2015.
 I hope to continue that effort in Summer 2016.